maarten-pennings/howto/NodeMCU-power-architecture/NodeMCU-power-architecture.md

 ![DOIT-ESP32-DEV-KIT-V1 with 0ohm](DOIT-ESP32-DEV-KIT-V1.jpg)

 By the way, notice the extra cap on the new board.
-Presumable they make the Arduino reset and flash firmware via serial work (with the user pressing the boot button).
+Presumable they make the Arduino reset and flash firmware via serial work (without the user pressing the boot button).

 (end)